Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Differentially Private Streams

 \subsection{Smoother}

 In this section, we introduce a smoother to further improve the utility of the algorithm.
-The high-level idea of the smoother is to replace the individual estimate given by the perturber with predicted values.
-By doing this, the perturber can focus on only the aggregated summations and be more accurate.

-More specifically, the original perturber works on $h$ layers (although only the leaf nodes will be outputted, we draw Laplace noise from the other higher layers to make the noise consistent; and having a hierarchy helps when answering range queries).
-The smoother replaces some $s$ lower levels of $H$ with predicted values, and the perturber runs on the upper $h-s$ layers.
-Next, we show how to determine $s$.
+Assuming the hierarchy from perturber has $h$ layers, the smoother is designed to replace the values from the $s$ lowest layers with predictions (based on previous estimations).
+The first question is how to choose $s$.

 \mypara{Optimizing $s$} Selecting $s$ is important.
-A larger $s$ results in smaller noise errors: because there are now $h-s$ layers in the hierarchy, each layer will receive more privacy budget according to sequential composition (given in Section~\ref{subsec:composition}).
-On the other hand, a larger $s$ probably leads to a larger bias (because we are only doing the actual estimate once every $b^s$ values; others in between are independent of, and thus can be far from, the true values).
+A larger $s$ results in smaller noise errors: because there are now $h-s$ layers in the hierarchy, each layer will receive more privacy budget according to sequential composition (given in \autoref{subsec:composition}).
+On the other hand, a larger $s$ probably leads to a larger bias (because we are only doing the actual estimate once every $b^s$ values; other estimates are from predictions based on previous values, thus are independent of the true values and less accurate).
 Choosing a good value of $s$ thus is a balance between noise errors and bias.
+Note that we already have noise error term from \autoref{eq:range_error}, but we need to calculate the bias introduced by the smoother (the truncation bias in \autoref{eq:range_error} already exists and does not change with $s$).

-Unfortunately, the bias depends on the true data distribution.
-Thus we assume the bias for each value is approximately half of the truncation limit $\theta$.
-We use the following equation to approximate the squared error:
+To estimate the smoothing bias, we assume that for each value, the bias amount is approximately $\theta/3$.
+We then assume there are approximately $b^s/2$ values in a query,{.} Then the average squared bias is approximated by $\frac{b^{2s}}{4}\frac{\theta^2}{9}$.
+Therefore, we use the following equation to approximate the squared error:

-Given the values of $\epsilon$ and $r$, $s$ can be computed by minimizing the above error.
+Given $\epsilon$ and $r$, $s$ can be computed by minimizing the above error.

-\mypara{Smoothing Method} Given $s$, we now describe choices of implementing the smoother.
-Denote $u_1, u_2, \ldots$ as the noisy estimates given by the leaves of the perturber (or the $(s+1)$-th levels of the original hierarchy).
-Each $u_i$ is the noisy sum of $b^s$ values.
-Let $u_0=\frac{1}{2}b^s\theta$ (initially there is no estimations from the hierarchy; we thus use half of the threshold as mean).
-The smoother will take the sequence of $u$ and output the final result $\tilde{v}_i$ for each input value.
-Let $t=\lceil i/b^s\rceil$, we consider several functions: